-Household Hazardous Wastes (HHW) are leftover, unwanted, unusable or spent products that contain toxic ingredients.
+Hazardous Wastes (HW) are leftover, unwanted, unusable or spent products that contain toxic ingredients.
 These products must be disposed of properly to protect the health of our families and the environment.

-Limited quantities of the items listed below can be dropped off for a fee at SVSWA’s HHW collection facilities.
 Additional drop-off locations exist for highlighted items – click on the link for that information.
-Please, do not transport more than 15 gallons or 125 pounds of HHW.
 Bring chemicals in secure containers and do not mix them!
 Do not bring explosives, radioactive material, drums, medical Waste and unstable chemicals.